websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 ## Deploying to DXP Cloud

-If you've purchased Commerce through a DXP Cloud contract, then the DXP Cloud team manages your activation key through the cloud infrastructure, and there is no need for you to manually deploy<!--or manage?--> the key for yourself.
-However, if you've added Commerce to an existing DXP Cloud project without going through the DXP Cloud team, then you'll need to manually deploy<!--and manage?--> the licence yourself.
+If you've purchased Commerce through a DXP Cloud contract, then the DXP Cloud team manages the activation key through the cloud infrastructure, and there is no need to manage the key yourself.
+However, if you are adding Commerce to an existing DXP Cloud project, you must manually deploy the licence yourself.

 Follow the steps to deploy a Commerce activation key to your Liferay service: